Nozawa Onsen

 Nozawa Onsen Ski Resort Japan

 Nozawa Onsen Japan is a hot spring and ski resort village near Nagano.
 The Nozawa Onsen Ski Resort almost takes a bit of a backseat relative to the charming village that offers an interesting and traditional Japanese experience.
 The village is famous for the abundance of hot springs that were discovered in the 8th century.
-Steam rises up everywhere amongst the bustling narrow cobblestone streets and the traditional ryokan inns and shops.
+Steam rises amongst the bustling narrow cobblestone streets and the traditional ryokan, inns and shops.

 The culture of Nozawa Onsen skiing is also historic.
-Skiing was introduced to Nozawa Onsen Japan in 1912 by an Austrian, and it is considered by some to be the birthplace of skiing in Japan.
+Skiing was introduced to Nozawa Japan in 1912 by an Austrian, and it is considered by some to be the birthplace of skiing in Japan.

 Pros and Cons of Nozawa Japan